ShalomObongo/Student-Sphere/README.md

-# Project Title
- ##  Student-Sphere:A mobile application that aggregates student learning activities
+#  Student-Sphere:A mobile application that aggregates student learning activities
 # Project Description
 - This is a mobile student companion application that aggregates student learning activities.Its aim is to make access to learning resources easier and to enhance student's time management by providing a student-based task manager and reduce time wastage by aggregating student resources.